-Jardines del Rey is the name of a chain of small islands located off the northern coast of Cuba.
-This achipelago is itself part of a larger one called Sabana-Camaguey with over 2,500 small islands stretching for about 450 km (280 mi) along the Atlantic coast of Cuba’s; from Punta Maternillos in the province of Camaguey (near Playa Santa Lucia) up to Punta Hicacos (the tip of Varadero's Peninsula) in the province of Matanzas.
+Jardines del Rey (King's Gardens) is the name of an chain of islands located off the northern coast of Cuba.
+This achipelago is itself part of a larger one called Sabana-Camaguey with over 2,500 small islands stretching for about 450 km (280 mi) along the Atlantic coast of Cuba’s main island, from Punta Maternillos in the province of Camaguey (near Playa Santa Lucia) up to Punta Hicacos (the tip of Varadero's Peninsula) in the province of Matanzas.

-The archipelago is connected with the main island of Cuba via 3 causeways (localy called Pedraplen).
-There’s one in the Ciego de Avila province connecting Cayo Coco to the mainland, it was inaugurated on July 26th, 1988.
+The archipelago is connected with the main island of Cuba via three causeways (locally called Pedraplen).
+Cayo Coco to the main island in the province or Ciego de Avila (inaugurated on July 26th, 1988).
 Cayo Guillermo is connected to Cayo Coco via a short bridge.
-The "Cayos de Villa Clara" (Cayo Las Brujas, Cayo Ensenachos and Cayo Santa Maria) are connected to the mainland by a 48-km causeway inaugurated in 1999, in the province of Villa Clara.
-The third one connects the main island with Cayo Romano and Cayo Cruz, in the Camaguey province.
+The "Cayos de Villa Clara" (Cayo Las Brujas, Cayo Ensenachos and Cayo Santa Maria) are connected to the mainland by a 48-km causeway (inaugurated in 1999).
+There's a third one in the Camaguey province connecting the main island with Cayo Romano and Cayo Cruz.

 Lily & Normand